Ankit Bhatia joins us to discuss how Sapien is building the Web3 social network of the future.

 Ankit Bhatia: Definitely, so yeah my name is Ankit Bhatia.
 I’m the CEO and Co-Founder of Sapien.
 It’s a leading Ethereum-based social network.
-Our mission is to build a decentralized community driven platform that rewards creators and puts users back in control of their data.
+Our mission is to build a decentralized community-driven platform that rewards creators and puts users back in control of their data.
 A little about myself, I was born in India, came here when I was four years old, so a typical immigrant story.
-I took quite a lot of my work ethic to that and I went to University of California Berkeley, got a degree in electrical engineering and computer science in 2016 and over the past five, 10 years, I’ve just been fascinated by block chain and its ability to democratize various industries from gaming, and in particular for Sapien, it’s you know restructuring social to make it more fair and democratic.
+I took quite a lot of my work ethic to that and I went to the University of California Berkeley, got a degree in electrical engineering and computer science in 2016, and over the past five, 10 years, I’ve just been fascinated by blockchain and its ability to democratize various industries from gaming, and in particular, for Sapien, it’s you know restructuring social to make it more fair and democratic.
 So that’s a little bit about myself.

 00:01:53:11 – 00:02:04:18

 Richard Carthon: Awesome, and I mean you have quite an extensive background with being in creating really cool technologies and you know what was the very first introduction that you had into the blockchain and crypto space?

 Ankit Bhatia: Mhmm yeah, so this is a this is a fun one because we were basically in a college dorm in Foothill at Cal and we were just in the common area, and as college students like to do we like to you know discuss debate topics.
 So we were up this particular night to like I think was like two or three am, we were just sitting in the common area talking about you know various technologies.